 - Exemption from import duties on capital items imported for mining projects.

-One of the main reasons for the modernisation for the Mining Investment Code was to attract foreign investment and mining technology to develop a viable mining industry so as to create job opportunities for the increasing number of young, unemployed Saudi nationals.
+One of the main reasons for the modernisation for the Mining Investment Code was to attract foreign investment and mining technology.

 Further Information on Saudi Arabia